ATNF Data Policies

 - Lost time will only be replaced if the time available is scientifically appropriate (e.g., compatible LST ranges, suitable receivers available in the case of Parkes, suitable array configuration in the case of ATCA).

 - Generally, replacement time will be scheduled during Director's Time.
 At the Head of Science Operations' discretion, replacement time may also be scheduled during scheduled maintenance.
 Replacement time cannot displace other scheduled observations.

 - Once allocated, a replacement slot will take of the status of a normal schedule observation and may be displaced by a higher ranked NAPA or ToO proposal.

 - When nearing a proposal deadline, if there is little or no prospect of replacement time being available before the start of the next term, then the proposal should be resubmitted to the TAC.
 The TAC's assessment would then be used for further time allocation.

 Authentication for ATOA and DAP Data Access

 For the ATOA and the DAP, users may search for data products to see what is available in CASDA without any authentication.
 However, user authentication is required to download data files.

-Radio Astronomy data archives are currently held in several locations in Australia including the CSIRO Astronomy and Space Science (CASS) headquarters in Sydney, the Pawsey Supercomputing Centre in Perth and the CSIRO Canberra Data Centre.
+Radio Astronomy data archives are currently held in several locations in Australia including the CSIRO Space and Astronomy (S&A) headquarters in Sydney, the Pawsey Supercomputing Centre in Perth and the CSIRO Canberra Data Centre.

 As policy, data taken or produced with ATNF facilities are stored in data archive systems on an indefinite basis and are made openly available (following any proprietary period) for multiple re-use.